ENERGY, ENTROPY AND NUMERICAL PHYSICS - 2022/3

 Module code: PHY2063

 This module considers develops both the thermodynamic and statistical descriptions of energy and entropy.
 In addition it builds on the introductory Level FHEQ 4 computing modules to develop the skills needed for computational physics.
 The module will explore various meanings and definitions of entropy.
 Knowledge of thermodynamics will then be applied to problem solving.
 The module will build upon the knowledge obtained of the laws of thermodynamics introduced in Properties of Matter at Level FHEQ 4.
-It will introduce additional thermodynamic theory and by show how statistical physics allows us to calculate thermodynamic functions such as the entropy.
+It will introduce additional thermodynamic theory and show how statistical physics allows us to calculate thermodynamic functions such as the entropy.
 The computational physics component will develop the student’s skills in solving both ordinary and partial differential equations, in the context of both quantum and thermal physics.

 ERKAL Denis (Physics)